What Are Breast Exams?

 As you grow and develop, you will probably notice small lumps and other changes in your breasts.
 You might also find your breasts are sensitive and tender around the time of your period.
 If you feel a lump in your breast, don't panic — breast cancer is extremely rare in teens.
 For teen girls, the most common type of breast lump is usually just part of normal breast growth.

-Infections can also cause breast lumps.
+Infections also can cause breast lumps.
 So can an injury to the breast — like getting hit in the chest while playing sports.

 - pain in your breast that seems unrelated to your period

 - a red, hot, or swollen breast

 - fluid or bloody discharge from your nipple

 - a lump in your armpit or near your collarbone